Lionfest 3 will be held in public for the first time in three years, after starting as a virtual event in 2020.

 Lionfest 3, hosted by Newport DJ and Newport City Radio presenter Adam Processer, will feature three bands and two acoustic acts which will take the audience through the decades with a range of music.

-Ben Yendle, one of the founders of Lionfest, is ecstatic to finally be hosting the venue in person from a venue with no covid restrictions.
+Ben Thomas-Yendle, one of the founders of Lionfest, is ecstatic to finally be hosting the venue in person from a venue with no covid restrictions.

 He said: “This year is a special Lionfest as we get to host it live from a local venue, we are very excited to finally bring the event to the people.